-- T1 A coding and records system facilitates the traceability of bodies and human tissue, ensuring a robust audit trail - a) There is an identification system which assigns a unique code to each donation and to each of the products associated with it. - c) An audit trail is maintained, which includes details of: when and where the bodies or tissue were acquired and received; the consent obtained; all sample storage locations; the uses to which any material was put; when and where the material was transferred, and to whom. - d) A system is in place to ensure that traceability of relevant material is maintained during transport. - e) Records of transportation and delivery are kept. - f) Records of any agreements with courier or transport companies are kept.

-g) Records of any agreements with recipients of relevant material are kept.

-T2 Bodies and human tissue are disposed of in an appropriate manner

-- a) Disposal is carried out in accordance with the HTA's Codes of Practice. - b) The date, reason for disposal and the method used are documented.
+- T1 A coding and records system facilitates the traceability of bodies and human tissue, ensuring a robust audit trail - a) There is an identification system which assigns a unique code to each donation and to each of the products associated with it. - b) A register of donated material, and the associated products where relevant, is maintained. - c) An audit trail is maintained, which includes details of: when and where the bodies or tissue were acquired and received; the consent obtained; all sample storage locations; the uses to which any material was put; when and where the material was transferred, and to whom. - d) A system is in place to ensure that traceability of relevant material is maintained during transport. - e) Records of transportation and delivery are kept. - f) Records of any agreements with courier or transport companies are kept. - g) Records of any agreements with recipients of relevant material are kept. - T2 Bodies and human tissue are disposed of in an appropriate manner - a) Disposal is carried out in accordance with the HTA's Codes of Practice. - b) The date, reason for disposal and the method used are documented.